Raijeee/ShuttleTrack/README.md

             root.parent.current = "RegisterScreen"
 ```
 ### Fig. 9: Kivy Code for GUI
 This figure shows the general layout used to create a graphical interface for the user.
 It uses the <ScreenManager> to create a <LoginScreen> and through the use of the KivyMD library, I was able to use provided resources such as MDCard and MDLabel to create editable boxes and text fields to gain input from the user interface.
 Connecting the user-inputted text to a readable string on python proved to be a challenge although quick research and help from a youtube tutorial [2] helped me tremendously.
+The use of big buttons such as the MDRaisedButtons were also used to help the clients navigate through the app, even through a mobile interface.

 ### Encryption